HKUST-LongGroup/FlowCycle/README.md

 The Pytorch Implementation of ''FlowCycle: Pursuing Cycle-Consistent Flows for Text-based Editing''

-# Device Requirments
+## Device Requirements

-It requires GPU with at least 16GB memory.
+It requires a GPU with at least 16GB of memory.

-# Environment installation
+## Environment installation

 ```
 conda env create -f environment.yaml
 ```
-# Activate the Environment
+## Activate the Environment

 ```
 conda activate flowcycle
 ```

-# Access Permission of SD-3-medium on Huggingface
+## Access Permission of SD-3-medium on Huggingface
 ```
 pip install --upgrade huggingface_hub
 hf auth login
 ```
 Enter your access token.

-# Edit the Example Image with SD-3-medium
+## Edit the Example Image with SD-3-medium
 ```
 python demo.py
 ```